 “The Athens Charter for the Restoration of Historic Monuments.
 Adopted at the First International Congress of Architects and Technicians of Historic Monuments, Athens 1931.”

-“Seven main resolutions were presented to Congress in Athens and called “Carta del Restauro”:
+“Seven important resolutions were presented at the Athens Congress and called “Carta del Restauro”:”

-The New Charter of Athens
+The New Athens Charter

 - ten dominant themes for the cities of tomorrow;